Recall alert: Nestlé chocolate chip cookie dough may contain wood pieces

 (WTAJ) — Nestlé USA is recalling a chocolate chip cookie dough product due to the potential presence of pieces of wood.

-The voluntary recall is for a limited quantity of Nestlé Toll House chocolate chip cookie dough “break and bake” bars (16.5 ounces) that were produced on April 24 and April 25, 2023.
-The products contain best-by dates of August 22 or Oct.
+The voluntary recall is for a limited quantity of Nestlé Toll House chocolate chip cookie dough “break and bake” bars (16.5 ounces) that were produced on April 24 and April 25, 2023 and were sold around the country.
+The products contain best-by dates of Aug.
+22 or Oct.
 23, 2023.

 The company said the recall does not affect any other products including other varieties of refrigerated cookie dough or “break and bake” bars.